idaholab/moose/framework/doc/content/source/utils/TransitionLayerTools.md

 ### Quadrilateral Element Transition Layer in a Special Case

-`TransitionLayerTools` is generally designed for the meshing with triangular elements because of their flexibility in accommodating complex node distribution.
+`TransitionLayerTools` is generally designed for meshing with triangular elements because of their flexibility in accommodating complex node distribution.
 However, if Side 1 and Side 2 boundaries have the same number of nodes, then the transition layer can be meshed using quadrilateral elements straightforwardly. `TransitionLayerTools` is equipped with this special quadrilateral meshing capability.

 ## Applications